HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/ammo_crate.md

 # Loot & More

 Ammo Crates drop either 60 rounds of 5.56mm, 7.62mm, or 9mm or 10 rounds of 12 gauge.
-Ammo Crates can only be broken using weapons with piercing damage (such as a [Maul](/weapons/melee/maul)) or an [Airdrop](/obstacles/airdrops) landing on top of one.
+Ammo Crates can only be broken using weapons with piercing damage (such as a [Maul](/weapons/melee/maul) or a [Hatchet](/weapons/melee/hatchet)) or an [Airdrop](/obstacles/airdrops) landing on top of one.

 # Tips